PowerDNS/pdns/pdns/dnsdistdist/docs/guides/cache.rst

   getPool("poolname"):getCache():printStats()

+The same values can also be returned as a Lua table, which is easier to work with from a script, using the :meth:`PacketCache:getStats` method.

 Expired cached entries can be removed from a cache using the :meth:`PacketCache:purgeExpired` method, which will remove expired entries from the cache until at most n entries remain in the cache.
 For example, to remove all expired entries::